-''' pointer dixLookupPrivate(PrivateRec privates, const DevPrivateKey key) pointer dixLookupPrivateAddr(PrivateRec privates, const DevPrivateKey key) '''
+pointer dixLookupPrivate(PrivateRec privates, const DevPrivateKey key) pointer dixLookupPrivateAddr(PrivateRec privates, const DevPrivateKey ke

 The first argument is the address of the devPrivates field in the target structure.
 The second argument is the key to look up.
-If private data with the given key is already associated with the object, dixLookupPrivate will return the stored pointer value while dixLookupPrivateAddr will return the address of the stored pointer.
-Otherwise, new space will be first allocated to hold the pointer value and it will be initialized to NULL.
-Both functions return NULL if memory allocation fails, but note that since memory allocation only occurs on the first reference to the private data, all subsequent calls are guaranteed to succeed.
+If a non-zero size was given when the key was registered, or if private data with the given key is already associated with the object, then dixLookupPrivate will return the pointer value while dixLookup-PrivateAddr will return the address of the pointer.